SHORTLIST

 This afternoon we come face to face with the horrors of the Pol Pot regime as we visit Tuol Sleng (Security Prison - S21), a school that was gruesomely transformed into a torture chamber under the Khmer Rouge, and visit the Killing Fields where over 10,000 people were executed.

-This evening you're guaranteed to be entertained watching the incredible Phare Cambodian Circus.
-The Phare NGO circus project trains street kids to become very talented circus artists and the popular show blends circus skills with interpretations of modern life and issues in Cambodian society.
+This evening we attend the wonderful Phare Cambodian Circus.
+The Phare NGO circus project trains street kids to become talented circus artists and the popular show blends circus skills with interpretations of modern life and issues in Cambodian society.

-This morning we drive to Kampong Phluk, a cluster of three villages of stilt house built within the floodplain of Tonle Sap lake about 16 km southeast of Siem Reap.
-We'll see houses built on soaring stilts which hover over the Tonle Sap Lake whilst nearby, the petrified trees of a flooded forest are revealed whenever the water level drops.
-After a boat trip on the lake and lunch, we return to Siem Reap where the afternoon is free for you to spend at leisure.
-Perhaps pick up some last minute souvenirs at the central market or head down to lively Pub Street.
+This afternoon, we drive to Kampong Phluk, a cluster of three stilted villages within the floodplain of Tonle Sap Lake.
+Here, you’ll see homes perched high above the water and, depending on the season, the hauntingly beautiful petrified trees of the flooded forest.
+Afterwards, we return to Siem Reap, where the rest of the afternoon is free for you to relax or explore at leisure.
+Perhaps browse for last-minute souvenirs at the Central Market or unwind with a drink on lively Pub Street.

 Inclusions